mortenjust/Blurhash-macos/README.md

 # Blurhash-macos

-Extensions of `NSImage` to encode and decode blur hashes, based on [Wolt's algorithm](https://github.com/woltapp/blurhas)
+Extensions of `NSImage` to encode and decode blur hashes, based on [Wolt's implementation](https://github.com/woltapp/blurhash) for iOS.

 <img src="demo.png">